×

 Since 1998, George Landrith has served as the President and CEO of Frontiers of Freedom – a public policy think tank devoted to promoting a strong national defense, free markets, individual liberty, and constitutionally limited government.
 Frontiers of Freedom is recognized as a national leader on many of the most important issues facing America today – including: national security and defense, constitutional freedoms, market-based environmental solutions, energy, tax reform, property rights, and regulatory reform.

 Previously, Landrith served as the Vice President and General Counsel to the National Legal Center for the Public Interest — now associated with the American Enterprise Institute.
+As an adjunct professor, Landrith has taught constitutional law, appellate advocacy, trial advocacy, and legal writing at George Mason University’s Antonin Scalia School of Law.
 Landrith is a graduate of the University of Virginia School of Law, where he was the Business Editor of the Virginia Journal of Law and Politics.
 He also graduated, magna cum laude, from Brigham Young University studying political science and economics.
 Landrith is admitted to the bar in Virginia and California and is a member of the United States Supreme Court bar.

-Landrith appears frequently on television and radio news programs.
+Landrith is a co-host of the Conservative Commandos and a host of the Frontiers of Freedom Weekly Report.
+He also appears frequently on television and radio news programs.
 He has been quoted or referenced in many of the nation’s leading newspapers, including: New York Times, Wall Street Journal, and Washington Post.
 Landrith’s work has been printed in over 100 newspapers across the nation, including: Washington Times, Chicago Tribune, LA Daily News, National Review, Sacramento Bee, Ft.
 Worth Star-Telegram, Providence Journal, Daily Caller, Washington Examiner, Townhall, and Human Events.
 In 2004, Landrith published a book, On Politics and Policy: Views on Freedom from an American Conservative.

-Dr. Miklos K. Radvanyi is the Senior Vice President of Frontiers of Freedom.
-He earned his doctorate at Eotvos Lorand Scientific University in Budapest, Hungary.
-He earned a Master of International Public Policy at Johns Hopkins University in Washington, D.C. and a Master of Comparative Law and American Practice at the National Law Center at George Washington University in Washington D.C.
+Dr. Miklos K. Radvanyi is the Vice President of Foreign & International Policy at Frontiers of Freedom.
+He has earned advanced degrees from the Eotvos Lorand Scientific University, in Budapest, Hungary; the School of Advanced International Studies at Johns Hopkins University; and the National Law Center at George Washington University.

 He has spoken on such business issues as software and IT security, and on various political issues from fundraising to the founding fathers.
 He earned a bachelor’s degree in business administration with a minor in finance from California State University, Fullerton’s College of Business and Economics.